 Please stop looking at the news and think that life is dangerous “these days”.
 We are on a long term, upward wave that moves towards a better and better world.

-Unscientific (But Presented As Such)
+- Partially Unscientific (But Presented As Scientific)

 A book that reviews data from, well… Before there were even written records, is bound to be flawed when it comes to numbers.